morra1026/AspnetCoreDocs/aspnet/fundamentals/servers.rst

 --------------------

 ASP.NET Core was designed to decouple web applications from the underlying HTTP server.
 Traditionally, ASP.NET apps have been windows-only hosted on Internet Information Server (IIS).
 The recommended way to run ASP.NET Core applications on Windows is using IIS as a reverse-proxy server.
 The HttpPlatformHandler module in IIS manages and proxies requests to an HTTP server hosted out-of-process.
 ASP.NET Core ships with two different HTTP servers:
+ASP.NET Core는 underlying HTTP server에서 web application을 분리하도록 설계되었다. 전통적으로, ASP.NET app은 windows에서만 Internet Information Server (IIS)로 호스팅됐었다.
+Windows에서 ASP.NET Core application을 실행하는 방법으로 추천하는 것은  IIS를 reverse-proxy server로 사용하는 것이다.
+IIS의 HttpPlatformHandler module은 out-of-process가 호스팅되는 HTTP server로 request들을 관리하고 대리한다.
+ASP.NET Core는 두개의 다른 HTTP server를 포함한다 :

 - Microsoft.AspNetCore.Server.Kestrel (AKA Kestrel, cross-platform)
 - Microsoft.AspNetCore.Server.WebListener (AKA WebListener, Windows-only, preview)

 ASP.NET Core does not directly listen for requests, but instead relies on the HTTP server implementation to surface the request to the application as a set of :doc:`feature interfaces <request-features>` composed into an HttpContext.
+While WebListener is Windows-only, Kestrel is designed to run cross-platform.
+You can configure your application to be hosted by any or all of these servers by specifying commands in your *project.json* file.
+You can even specify an application entry point for your application, and run it as an executable (using ``dotnet run``) rather than hosting it in a separate process.
+ASP.NET Core는 request를 직접적으로 수신하지 않고 instead relies on the HTTP server implementation to surface the request to the application as a set of :doc:`feature interfaces <request-features>` composed into an HttpContext.
 While WebListener is Windows-only, Kestrel is designed to run cross-platform.
 You can configure your application to be hosted by any or all of these servers by specifying commands in your *project.json* file.
 You can even specify an application entry point for your application, and run it as an executable (using ``dotnet run``) rather than hosting it in a separate process.

 The default web host for ASP.NET apps developed using Visual Studio is IIS Express functioning as a reverse proxy server for Kestrel.
 The "Microsoft.AspNetCore.Server.Kestrel" and "Microsoft.AspNetCore.Server.IISIntegration" dependencies are included in *project.json* by default, even with the Empty web site template.
 Visual Studio provides support for multiple profiles, associated with IIS Express.
 You can manage these profiles and their settings in the **Debug** tab of your web application project's Properties menu or from the *launchSettings.json* file.